 Step 1 – Run Ubuntu System Update

 The first step is that your local packages have been up to date.
 To do this, you can run the system update with the following command:

 Step 2 – How To Install build-essential in Ubuntu?

-The build-essential package is available in Ubuntu 22 default repository.
-So you can easily install it on your server by using the following command:
+The build-essential package is available in the Ubuntu 22 default repository.
+You can easily install it on your server by using the following command:

 sudo apt install build-essential -y